acviana/vercel-nextjs-blog/pages/posts/2017-03-17-what-the-fck-is-the-internet-vol-1.md

 ---
-title: What The F*ck Is The Internet Vol. 1:  Bits, Encoding, Packets, and Protocols
+title: 'What The F*ck Is The Internet Vol. 1 -  Bits, Encoding, Packets, and Protocols'
-date: 2017-03-17
+date: 2017-03-17T00:00:00.000Z
-tags: python, presentations
+tag: 'python, presentations'
 authors: acv
 ---
 I organize a weekly series of tech talks at work.
 It's a good way to stay up on what technologies people are using in and out of the office.
 Recently, I've started presenting at these talks on various computer science fundamentals I was never exposed to in college, using the presentation as a driver to read up on these topics.

 Last winter I read a [short book on cryptography](https://www.amazon.com/Cryptography-Short-Introduction-Fred-Piper/dp/0192803158) and gave a presentation on various [historical cyphers](https://en.wikipedia.org/wiki/History_of_cryptography) as a way to provide a context for modern cryptographic techniques (there were no slides).
 The theme was basically, "we tied this and it didn't work for this reason so now we do this instead".